elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/3-metadata-standards.md

       level: beginner
     - learning_outcome: 2
       activities: >-
+        **Exercise:**

-        Activity: "Facet Filtering Challenge" (Retrieval).
+        **Activity:** "Facet Filtering Challenge" (Retrieval).
 Go to a Life Sciences portal (e.g., EBI Search or NCBI Datasets).
 Challenge: "Find a dataset about Breast Cancer."
 (Too many results).
 Refinement: "Now, use metadata filters to narrow it down to: RNA-Seq data, published within the last 2 years, involving Homo sapiens."
 Discuss how structured metadata contributed to easy filtering and searching.&#x20;

-        Resources: Participants should have their own laptop.
+        **Resources:** Participants should have their own laptop.
 Life sciences portal
       time: '20'
       type: group group